manucordova/ProbAsn/README.md

 > pip install .

-Alternatively, a Python environment containing all the required libraries can be installed by running the "install_env.sh" script (requires anaconda to be installed: https://www.anaconda.com)
+Alternatively, a Python environment containing all the required libraries can be installed by running the "install_env.sh" script (requires [anaconda](https://www.anaconda.com) to be installed)

 ## Database

-The database is available from: [TBA]
+The database (updated with predictions from [ShiftML2](https://doi.org/10.1021/acs.jpcc.2c03854)) is available from this [Materialscloud archive](https://archive.materialscloud.org/deposit/records/1824), file [db.zip](https://archive.materialscloud.org/record/file?filename=db.zip&record_id=1824)

-To download the database, you can enter Python in the "examples" directory, import the ProbAsn package and use the "download_database()" function:
+To download the database, you can enter Python in the `examples` directory, import the `ProbAsn` package and use the `download_database()` function:

 > cd examples
 >